ddoeppner/ONE-Record/working_draft/API/docs/notifications.md

 ## Example 1D

-The following example shows a `LOGISTICS_EVENT_RECEIVED` Notification after a LogisticsEvent is submitted and a subscriber set
+The following example shows a `LOGISTICS_EVENT_RECEIVED` Notification after a LogisticsEvent is submitted.

-`https://onerecord.iata.org/ns/api#subscribeToLogisticsEvents` to `true` in Subscription.
+!!! note
+        Notifications will be triggered for the creation of a new Logistics Event on a Logistics Object solely when the subscription property ['includeSubscriptionEventType'](https://onerecord.iata.org/ns/api#includeSubscriptionEventType) contains the value ['LOGISTICS_EVENT_RECEIVED'](https://onerecord.iata.org/ns/api#LOGISTICS_EVENT_RECEIVED).
+On the contrary, this notification will be omitted.

 ```http
 POST /notifications HTTP/1.1